doublesymmetry/react-native-track-player/README.md

 <br style="display: none;"/>

-*Our CI is superpowered by fast Apple Silicon macOS GitHub Action Runners provided by [Blaze](https://runblaze.dev).
-Consider using them for your own project!
-Subscriptions directly support the maintenance of this library.*
+*Our CI is supercharged by fast Apple Silicon macOS GitHub Action Runners provided by [Blaze](https://runblaze.dev).
+Subscribing supports the maintenance of this library—consider it for your projects!*

 </div>